 “Each one may be recompensed for his deeds in the body.”

 “According to what he has done, whether good or bad.”

 If I fought wild beasts in Ephesus for merely human reasons, what have I gained?
 If the dead are not raised, “Let us eat and drink, for tomorrow we die.”
-(I Corinthians 15:32—NIV)
+(I Corinthians 15:32)

 It may be that Christ will choose to save some who are marginal and cast others into the Lake of Fire.
 These decisions are up to Jesus Christ.
 He knows the hearts.
 But do not let anyone tell you that you are not to fear the Judgment Seat of Christ!
 That person is in delusion and is destroying the work of God.

-If you listen to Paul in the third chapter of the Book of Philippians and attain the first resurrection, the resurrection from the dead, you will not be judged in the Day of Resurrection.
+If you listen to Paul in Philippians chapter 3 and attain the first resurrection, the resurrection from the dead, then you will not be judged in the Day of Resurrection.
 Your judgment will already have been accomplished in this life as you have suffered under the hand of God, obeying the Spirit, confessing and repenting of your sins.

-If however you do not live with the strictness Paul describes, leaving all to gain Christ, living by the power of Christ’s resurrection, sharing His sufferings, then you will be raised at the end of the thousand-year Kingdom Age.
-You will stand before the White Throne and be judged according to your behavior.
+If however you do not live with the strictness Paul describes (i.e., leaving all to gain Christ, living by the power of Christ’s resurrection, sharing His sufferings), then you will be raised at the end of the thousand-year Kingdom Age.
+You will stand before the White Throne and be judged according to your behavior (Revelation 20:11-15).
 The judgment that will take place after the thousand-year Kingdom Age is the principal administration of the Judgment Seat of Christ.

 This is why the Apostle Paul persuaded men.
 He knew what it will be like to stand before the Judgment Seat of Christ.